Please create a free account below, or login by clicking here.

 Our Golden Retriever puppies for sale come from either USDA licensed commercial breeders or hobby breeders with no more than 5 breeding mothers.
 USDA licensed commercial breeders account for less than 20% of all breeders in the country.

 The unregulated breeders who are selling outside of the USDA regulations and without a license are what we consider to be “Puppy Mills.”
-We are committed to offering Golden Retriever puppies for sale who will grow up to become important members of your family.
+We are committed to offering Golden Retriever puppies who will grow up to become important members of your family.
 We only purchase puppies from the very best sources, and we stand behind every puppy we sell.

 A healthy male Golden Retriever weighs between 65 to 75 pounds while growing up to 23 to 24 inches tall.
 A female weighs between 55 to 65pounds and can grow up to 21.5 to 22.5 inches tall.